Optimizing Resource Allocation in a Distributed Quantum Computing Cloud: A Game-Theoretic Approach: Introduction

 In a quantum cloud computing environment, we have multiple clients with different resource requirements, and the provider is expected to meet the clients’ needs by allocating appropriate quantum computers to them while optimizing the available resources.
 Moreover, clients are supposed to be billed only for the resources they consume (e.g., based on QPU hours), but existing allocation techniques do not support this factor.
-In fact, clients' quantum circuits can share the same quantum resources.
-This introduces a problem regarding managing the interactions between client quantum circuits sharing the same quantum resources.
-With such interaction, a quantum circuit (qcirq) can take longer to execute in a heavily loaded quantum cloud computing environment than in a lightly loaded quantum cloud environment.
 Consequently, the client can be unfairly charged.
-We note, however, that despite the many works on resource allocation, there has not been a large amount of research on quantum cloud environments and, in particular, pricing.
-Furthermore, game theory has not been explored, but it is a powerful mathematical tool proven useful in classical cloud computing for resource allocation.
-Therefore, we propose a quantum resource allocation game to ensure optimal resource use for clients while charging them appropriately for their resource usage.
+To the \textit{best of our knowledge, there is no existing work that addresses client costs in quantum job execution in a multi-user cloud environment}.

+Therefore, we explore a classical cloud resource allocation method for pricing optimization \cite{articleJalaparti}, which we adapted to the specific needs of the quantum cloud to manage not only pricing in the quantum cloud but also the management of quantum circuit partitions in distributed systems.
+It should also be noted that the allocation of resources for quantum cloud computing presents much more complex challenges than for classical computing.
+There are several reasons for this, including the sensitivity of qubits, the imperfection of quantum hardware, connectivity, etc. Our approach is based on game theory, as demonstrated by the studies in \cite{San2024InterdependencyAS}, which show that game theory is effective in traditional cloud environments for addressing resource allocation problems.